 critical as there would be a work-around.

-#8 Updated by Matt Jones almost 18 years ago
+#8 Updated by Matt Jones over 18 years ago

 OK, so here's the deal.
 We've agreed ID should not be required.
 So that rules